 Integrate key functionalities such as face detection, face matching, and real-time processing into the application.
 Conduct rigorous testing to ensure accuracy under various conditions, such as poor lighting, occlusions, or extreme facial expressions.
 Address any biases in the model during this phase to ensure fairness and equity.

-Moreover, training models don’t stop with it; they should be regularly optimized and monitored.
+Moreover, training models does not stop with it; they should be regularly optimized and monitored.
 Thus, continuous optimization must be performed to improve model accuracy and efficiency and explore techniques like transfer learning to leverage pre-trained models and accelerate training.

 7. Thorough Testing and Refinement